andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

         return coordinator
         }()</pre>

-I&#8217;ve highlighted the key line that I added (everything else was already in place, generated for me by XCode).
+I've highlighted the key line that I added (everything else was already in place, generated for me by XCode).
 Adding that line removes the sqlite database.
 The lines that follow add it back in a fresh state.

 ### Wrapping up

-Designing an application&#8217;s UI can be difficult without actual data to present.
-During development, it&#8217;s often convenient to seed a Core Data database with sample data so that we can preview how it&#8217;ll look in our application.
-Along with that, it&#8217;s nice to start with a fresh copy of the data each time we run the app.
+Designing an application's UI can be difficult without actual data to present.
+During development, it's often convenient to seed a Core Data database with sample data so that we can preview how it'll look in our application.
+Along with that, it's nice to start with a fresh copy of the data each time we run the app.
 We explored how to accomplish this task in Swift!

 <a name="related" class="jump-target"></a>